 Like other Disney World theme parks, the Magic Kingdom offers a variety of different dining experiences, including character meals, buffets, table service restaurants, quick-service restaurants, and snack kiosks.
 They can all be very popular, so you do need to be strategic.

-Located right at the top of Cinderella Castle in the middle of the Magic Kingdom, Cinderella’s Royal Table, in the past, has been a princess character meal featuring Cinderella and other princesses.
+Located right at the top of Cinderella Castle in the middle of the Magic Kingdom, Cinderella’s Royal Table offers a princess character meal featuring Cinderella and other princesses.
 For young kids (and those young at heart) it can be a dream experience to dine right in the castle.

 Cinderella’s Royal Table offers breakfast, lunch, and dinner.
 Once you are checked in on the main level, you’ll either climb a staircase or take the available elevator up to the beautiful dining room.